KungPhoo/ba67-basic/readme.md

 The very final goal would be to have a standalone hardware, that boots to this BASIC.

+It features a screen editor that should behave as the retro one does.

-Graphics and sound should be added.
+Graphics and sound were added.

 For the graphics an 40x25 character graphics with 16 colors is set.
-Each character is monochrome.
-Characters can be easily generated with the `CHARDEF` command and supports the full unicode range (uses a map internally).
+Each character is monochrome or multicolor.
+Characters can be easily generated with the `CHARDEF` command and supports the full unicode range
+(uses a map internally).

 For the sound, the ABC music notation is used.
 For sound effects, DrPetter's SFXR is used.
 See `PLAY` and `SOUND`.